 September & October

-September and October are also one of the best times to apply for jobs because the hiring managers are back and ready to interview and fill whatever positions they didn’t during the summer months.
-This is all depending on the industry and company hiring structure so in my opinion January and February are still the top 2 months.
+September and October are also the best times to apply for jobs because the hiring managers are back and ready to interview and fill whatever positions they didn’t during the summer months.
+This all depends on the industry and company hiring structure so in my opinion January and February are still the top 2 months.

 November & December